cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 For any element `A`, `p*A=I`.
 Scalar base multiplication is equivalent to the repeated application of the group operation on the fixed group generator with itself `r-1` times, and is denoted as `ScalarBaseMult(r)`.
+Given two elements A and B, the discrete logarithm problem is to find an integer k such that B = k*A. Thus, k is the discrete logarithm of B to the base A.
+The set of scalars corresponds to `GF(p)`, a prime field of order p, and are represented as the set of integers defined by `{0, 1, ..., p-1}`.
-The set of scalars corresponds to `GF(p)`.
-This document uses types `Element` and `Scalar` to denote elements of the group and its set of scalars, respectively.
+This document uses types
+`Element` and `Scalar` to denote elements of the group and its set of scalars, respectively.